rakshitsoral/urban-jekyll-template/_posts/2020-07-25-jamstack-marketing-experiments.md

 ---

-When I first wrote the blog post about <a href="https://rakshitsoral.com/build-blog-for-free-part-one/" target="_blank">building a Jekyll website</a>, I never knew that JAMStack or static-site generators could be getting popularity among marketing community.
+<span class="first-letter">W</span>hen I first wrote the blog post about <a href="https://rakshitsoral.com/build-blog-for-free-part-one/" target="_blank">building a Jekyll website</a>, I never knew that JAMStack or static-site generators could be getting popularity among marketing community.

 It wasn’t obvious to me until I witnessed a few marketers who use JAMStack for their personal and side experiments.